Top 8 ERP Software Vendors

 JD Edwards EnterpriseOne is a complete suite of modular, pre-integrated industry-specific business applications designed for rapid deployment and ease of administration on pure internet architecture.
 It is ideally suited for organizations that manufacture, construct, distribute, service, or manage products or physical assets.

-While Sage does offer ERP software for larger businesses, they still have numerous offerings for small to midsize companies.
-Their acquisition of Sage Intacct in 2017 allowed them to still have a strong financial management software package while continuing to improve on their enterprise solutions.
+While Sage does offer ERP software for larger businesses, it still has numerous offerings for small to midsize companies.
+Its acquisition of Sage Intacct in 2017 allowed it to maintain a strong financial management software package while continuing to improve its enterprise solutions.
 These ERP options are highly modular and customizable, allowing users to streamline their processes.

 Sage Intacct